 Are you looking to learn more about employee turnover and what it means?
 You’ve come to the right place.

-Therefore, the human resources department of your company needs to take this matter seriously.
+Therefore, the human resources department of your needs to take this matter seriously.
 If you are wondering what employee turnover is and how to prevent it, keep reading.

 I’m about to show you what causes this growing problem that many companies are facing today.
 Also, how it affects finances, time, and human resources.